-Meccano produced the Aero Outfits between the years 1931 and 1941.
-The sets when introduced were a complete departure from the normal Meccano range, there were far fewer holes in the parts and they were spray painted in an aluminum finish.
-The hole spacing was as standard Meccano parts at 1/2" spacing and special nickel plated nuts and special nickel plated, dome headed bolts were supplied with the sets.
-They were compatible with the regular Meccano sets so the parts and nuts and bolts could be used together.
+In 1931 Meccano announced a complete departure from the long established Meccano range, "Aeroplane Constructor Outfits".
+There were fewer holes in the parts and they were spray painted in an aluminum finish.
+The hole spacing was as standard Meccano parts with 1/2" spacing there were special nickel plated nuts and dome headed bolts supplied with the sets.
+The parts were compatible with the regular Meccano sets so the parts, nuts and bolts could be used together.
 Indeed the Meccano magazine explained how the new Aeroplane-Constructor parts could be used with standard Meccano parts picture below.
 I am not sure though how well the colour combination of red and green standard parts and silver Aero parts would have looked though!

-On the right is the Meccano Magazine back cover from October 1931 showing the advertisement announcing the introduction of the sets.
+Above right is the Meccano Magazine back cover from October 1931 showing the advertisement announcing the introduction of the Aeroplane Constructor outfits.
 As can be seen a whole range of of different aircraft types could be constructed.
 The models illustrated were fairly representative of the many types of aircraft built at that time.

-On the left is a boxed 1938 No. 2 Special outfit.
+On the left is a complete boxed and strung No. 2 Special outfit from 1938.

 A small clockwork motor could also be purchased to power the prop of your aircraft this came with a fixed key, drive shaft, small boss and control rod.
-The version shown is the number 1 motor.
-This is a very flimsy affair and whirs round very fast but with no governor and runs down after a few seconds.
-Shown on the left
+The version shown on the left is the number 1 motor.
+This is a very flimsy affair and whirs round very fast as there is no governor and runs down after a few seconds even with a prop fitted.

 Later a more powerful version No.2 was introduced this came with a detachable key like the later Magic Motor and with a neat nickel plated tail wheel, the idea being to to both power the prop and drive the model along.
-I only have the number 1 motor so cannot say how successful this was.
+I only have the number 1 motor so cannot say how successful the No.2 motor was.

-The Aero sets were also produced by the Meccano company in France.
-The later sets had tapered wings a feature advertised but not thought to have been sold in the UK.
-French sets also had a pressed corrugated finish on most of the parts in the style of Continental aircraft such as Fokker, Junkers and Farman.
-A model of this type can be seen in the illustration on the cover of the French Special sets shown below.
+Aeroplane Constructor sets were also produced by the Meccano Company in France.
+Later sets had tapered wings a feature advertised in a 1940 UK a sales brochures but never introduced.
+The French sets also had a pressed corrugated finish on most of the parts in the style of Continental aircraft such as Fokker, Junkers and Farman.
+A model of this type can be seen in the illustration below on the cover of the French Special sets.

-On the left is an illustration from the 1932 Aeroplane Constructor manual.
-The same model as I built in blue and white parts.
-This was obviously a very popular model as it was also shown on the cover of Special Outfit manual cover above despite the fact that far more complicated models could be built with the outfit but then it is a nice and at the time a modern looking aircraft.
+On the left is an illustration from the 1932 Aeroplane Constructor manual a model I built in blue and white parts.
+This was obviously a very popular model as it was also shown on the cover of Special Outfit manual cover despite the fact that far more complicated models could be built with the outfit but then it is a nice and at the time a modern looking aircraft.